Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 Here is an example:

 The first picture has thin black elements (arms, hands, feet and hair) that don't look well on the dark background.
-The second picture has local white underlying plate and probably looks better.
+The second picture has a local white underlying plate and probably looks better.

 Lists